Liberal democracy: Majoritarianism

-The tyranny of the majority is the fear that a direct democratic government, reflecting the majority view, can take action that oppresses a particular minority.
+The "tyranny of the majority" is the fear that a direct democratic government, reflecting the majority view, can take action that oppresses a particular minority.
 For instance, a minority holding wealth, property ownership or power (see Federalist No. 10), or a minority of a certain racial and ethnic origin, class or nationality.
 Theoretically, the majority is a majority of all citizens.
 If citizens are not compelled by law to vote, it is usually a majority of those who choose to vote.
-If such of group constitutes a minority, then it is possible that a minority could in theory oppress another minority in the name of the majority.
-However, such an argument could apply to both direct democracy or representative democracy.
-In comparison to a direct democracy where every citizen is forced to vote, under liberal democracies the wealth and power is usually concentrated in the hands of a small privileged class who have significant power over the political process (see inverted totalitarianism).
-Several de facto dictatorships also have compulsory, but not "free and fair" voting in order to try to increase the legitimacy of the regime, such as North Korea.

-Possible examples of a minority being oppressed by or in the name of the majority:
+If such of group constitutes a minority, then it is possible that a minority could in theory oppress another minority in the name of the majority; however, such an argument could apply to both direct democracy or representative democracy.
+Several de facto dictatorships also have compulsory but not "free and fair" voting in order to try to increase the legitimacy of the regime, such as North Korea.
+In her book World on Fire, Yale Law School professor Amy Chua posits that "when free market democracy is pursued in the presence of a market-dominant minority, the almost invariable result is backlash.
+This backlash typically takes one of three forms.
+The first is a backlash against markets, targeting the market-dominant minority's wealth.
+The second is a backlash against democracy by forces favorable to the market-dominant minority.
+The third is violence, sometimes genocidal, directed against the market-dominant minority itself".